Kenyan judge temporarily blocks mass layoff of Facebook moderators

 The court cases could have implications for how Meta works with content moderators globally.
 The U.S. company works with thousands of moderators around the world, tasked with reviewing graphic content posted on its platform.

-(Reporting by Aaron Ross and Hereward Holland; Writing by Hereward Holland; Editing by Sandra Maler)
+(Reporting by Aaron Ross and Hereward Holland; Writing by Hereward Holland; Editing by Sandra Maler and Emelia Sithole-Matarise)

 ((hereward.holland@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: hereward.holland.thomsonreuters.com@reuters.net))